rafiberlin/sose21-pm-language-and-vision-g1/README.md

 Especially, setting "cuda_device" to "cuda:0" will let run the model on your first logical GPU, "cuda:1" on the second, and so on.

+The original code for the CATR model comes from https://github.com/saahiluppal/catr and has been copied under `./avatar_models/captioning/catr` with amendment to the corresponding python module paths.

 ## VQA

 ### Question - Answer Dataset creation for ADE20K